IS IT TRUE THAT YOU CAN HAVE A TUMMY TUCK IN CONJUNCTION WITH A C-SECTION?

 I often encourage my patients to wait at least 6 months after childbirth before considering a tummy tuck.

 Healing from a C-section before a tummy tuck cannot be rushed if you want to have the best outcome from the surgery.
-And if you are planning more pregnancies, I suggest letting the tummy tuck wait; there are lots more Mummy Makeover procedures that can be done even if future pregnancies are in the picture.
+And if you are planning more pregnancies, I suggest letting the tummy tuck wait; there are lots more Mummy Makeover procedures that can be done if future pregnancies are in the picture.
 (Find out more about the different Mummy Makeover procedures.)

 BENEFITS OF POST-PREGNANCY TUMMY TUCKS